Kururin Paradise: Plot

 Kappado, Tenko, Naporon, and Baron Magic of the Magic Group visit Kururin Village to put on a show.
-Kururin's family left to see the Magic Group since Kururin overslept and was concerned about his bedhead, but after waking up, he arrives late to an empty venue.
-Assuming the Magic Group kidnapped his family and Teacher Hare with villainous intent, Kururin sets out on an adventure to rescue them.
+While Kururin's family leave to see the Magic Group perform, Kururin oversleeps, arriving late to discover an empty venue.
+Assuming the Magic Group kidnapped his family and his instructor Teacher Hare with villainous intent, Kururin sets out on an adventure to rescue them.
 When first encountering Kappado, he reveals that Kururin's family want to learn magic tricks from the Magic Group, and Kururin has to get them back by beating members of the Magic Group in a minigame.
-After rescuing his father Totorin, it is revealed that Totorin was the leader of the Magic Group, as he wanted to teach Kururin some magic.
+After rescuing his father Totorin, it is revealed that Totorin was the leader of the Magic Group, as he wanted to teach Kururin the enjoyment that comes from learning magic.
 In the end, everyone surprises Kururin by celebrating his birthday.

 Development and release

 Kururin Paradise was revealed to be in development in May 2002 prior to its appearance at E3 2002.
-The previous directors, Hiroshi Sato and Masato Toyoshima, returned as the game's producers.
+The previous directors at Eighting, Hiroshi Sato and Masato Toyoshima, returned as the game's producers.
 Shinji Hatano, the producer of Kuru Kuru Kururin, became one of the directors alongside Tomonori Fujisawa.
 Additionally, character designer Yōichi Kotabe worked with Yoshitaka Ikeda to create the members of the Magic Group.
-The game was announced in Japanese, North American, and European markets.
+The game was announced in Japanese and North American markets, with no word of it receiving a European release.
 An English-translated version of the game was showcased at E3 2002, the first time a game in the Kururin series was announced in the North American market.
-This version of the game, however, was not planned for release, and the European version was canceled at a later date.
+This version of the game was never released, and was canceled at a later date.
+Kururin Paradise released exclusively in Japan on December 6, 2002.
 A Chinese version of the game was developed for the iQue Game Boy Advance, but was unreleased.
-On December 9, 2015, Kururin Paradise was re-released on Wii U Virtual Console, in which the game remained exclusive to Japan.
+On December 9, 2015, Kururin Paradise was re-released on Wii U Virtual Console.
 One of the members in the Magic Group, Naporon, makes a cameo appearance in the Eighting-developed Master of Illusion on Nintendo DS.